livingsocial/keyspace/README.md

 Suggested Reading
 -----------------

-Vault is inspired by the cryptographic capabilities system implemented in [Tahoe: The Least Authority Filesystem](https://tahoe-lafs.org/~zooko/lafs.pdf).
+Keyspace is inspired by the cryptographic capabilities system implemented in [Tahoe: The Least Authority Filesystem](https://tahoe-lafs.org/~zooko/lafs.pdf).